Level 1 - Children whose needs are met and who thrive

 - check online for other services you can contact locally for support

-If you think the child needs additional support read about level 2 - additional support.
+If you think the child has emerging needs or their needs are unclear or unmet, read about level 2 support.